 Management has successfully utilized both debt and equity financing in the past, but there is no assurance that such funding will be available in the future or if it is that it will be on terms that are acceptable.
 If the Company is unable to obtain additional financing, it will experience liquidity problems and management expects that it will need to curtail operations, liquidate assets, seek additional capital on less favorable terms and/or pursue other remedial measures.
-Any additional equity financing may involve substantial dilution.
+Any additional equity financing may involve substantial dilution, and as a result, the Company is investigating alternative financing sources such as an Initial Coin Offering (See below for further details).